June 18, 2011

 ● The Word of God means that the Holy Spirit caused the disciples to remember all the words of Jesus and record them accurately in the Bible.
 Each writer used his own vocabulary and style of writing, but God guaranteed the final product to be completely without errors.
 God inspired the Bible by breathing His word through the individual authors of the Bible.
 We call it verbal inspiration (the inspiration applies to the words, not just thoughts) and plenary inspiration (the inspiration applies to all the words of the Bible).
 The Bible accurately reflects the intention and very words of God in writing it down.
 Through the ministry of the Holy Spirit, He moved human authors to write down the revelation of God to human beings.

-● The Word of God means that the Holy Spirit worked a miracle of inspiration by taking the words and acts delivered from the Father to Son, and then taking the things of Son said and miraculously causing the disciples to write those words and actions down.
+● The Word of God means that the Holy Spirit worked a miracle of inspiration by taking the words and acts delivered from the Father to the Son, and then taking the things the Son said and miraculously causing the disciples to write those words and actions down.

 Application for Today

 God intended for us to have a permanent record of the teachings of Jesus.
-God never promised to record each word of Jesus (John 21:25, page 1698), but He did promise to give us everything we need to live in His will and do His works (2 Timothy 3:16-17, page 1864).
+God never promised to record each word of Jesus (John 21:25), but He did promise to give us everything we need to live in His will and do His works (2 Timothy 3:16-17).
 We should always place our confidence in Christ Jesus, and the Word of God.
 The truth of the Bible reflects and records the truth of Christ.
 The Holy Spirit of God helps us understand and apply the Word of God today.
 As Jesus said, the Holy Spirit helps us and will lead us into all truth.
 Will you rely upon the truth of God’s Word and live accordingly today?